-(T4-O/R) NEIGHBORHOOD GENERAL
+(T4-O/R) NEIGHBORHOOD GENERAL (T5) MIXED-USE CENTER

 THE NEIGHBORHOODS

 THIS CHAPTER LOOKS AT THE OVERALL VISION FOR THE MULLAN AREA AND THEN ZOOMS IN TO TAKE A CLOSER LOOK AT DESIGN RECOMMENDATIONS FOR EACH NEIGHBORHOOD

-- 1) THE ILLUSTRATIVE PLAN
+THE ILLUSTRATIVE PLAN

+2

+3

+4

+5

+6

+5

+LEN

-- 2 West Broadway Neighborhood
+- West Broadway Neighborhood

-- 3 FLYNN SQUARE NEIGHBORHOOD
+- FLYNN SQUARE NEIGHBORHOOD

-- 4 GEORGE ELMER CIRCLE NEIGHBORHOOD
+- GEORGE ELMER CIRCLE NEIGHBORHOOD

-- 5 HIAWATHA FARM NEIGHBORHOOD
+- HIAWATHA FARM NEIGHBORHOOD

-- 6 GEORGE ELMER SQUARE NEIGHBORHOOD
+- GEORGE ELMER SQUARE NEIGHBORHOOD

-- 7 Mullan Square Neighborhood

-- 8 North Creek Square Neighborhood
+- MULLAN SQUARE NEIGHBORHOOD

+- NORTH CREEK SQUARE NEIGHBORHOOD

 ILLUSTRATIVE PLAN

 Change is coming, and thoughtful, deliberative, and inclusive planning improves outcomes.

 The Illustrative Plan depicts the proposed streets, buildings, alleys, parking locations, and open spaces of a full future build-out of the Mullan area.
 Understanding that complete change will not happen overnight, the plan is designed to be implemented one piece at a time, as opportunities arise and landowners are ready to move forward.
 Although some plan details may change over time to meet physical, regulatory, or market constraints, the main concepts contained in the illustrative plan should be adhered to.

-PROJECTS IN THE WORKS

-The main connecting roads will be funded by the BUILD Grant along with a restoration project for Grant Creek.
+PROJECTS IN THE WORKS The main connecting roads will be funded by the BUILD Grant along with a restoration project for Grant Creek.

-TOWN CENTER AREAS

-Town center areas along Mullan Road and West Broadway Street provide opportunities for mixed-use development, apartments, and retail.
+TOWN CENTER AREAS Town center areas along Mullan Road and West Broadway Street provide opportunities for mixed-use development, apartments, and retail.

-PRESERVE FARM AREAS

-Hiawatha Farm, Dougherty Ranch, Flynn Ranch, and the community farm preserve the historic farming of the area while providing food for the local community.
+PRESERVE FARM AREAS Hiawatha Farm, Dougherty Ranch, Flynn Ranch, and the community farm preserve the historic farming of the area while providing food for the local community.

-PARKS & CIVIC SPACES

-Large park space for activities like soccer or baseball need to be preserved while also creating smaller neighborhood parks to enjoy as part of a stroll, visit a playground, or see nature.
+PARKS & CIVIC SPACES Large park space for activities like soccer or baseball need to be preserved while also creating smaller neighborhood parks to enjoy as part of a stroll, visit a playground, or see nature.
+The illustrative plan shown here and throughout this Plan was created during the Virtual Charrette held March 23 to 27, 2020 and represents the community vision for the Mullan Area.

-THE NEIGHBORHOODS

-WEST BROADWAY NEIGHBORHOOD

-A TOWN CENTER

-West Broadway Square can be a center of activity for the entire Mullan area.
-Building off of the existing neighborhoods and activity at the future Veterans Hospital this area can provide restaurants, a corner store, and other neighborhood commercial activities without the need to travel to the much busier Reserve Street or even farther afield.

-- Veterans Hospital is in development adjacent to the BUILD extension of Mary Jane Boulevard. - New apartments between West Broadway and Mary Jane Boulevard. - North Creek Community Park includes a trail head and community fields. - A civic building, such as a school or community center, can visually terminate the Grant School Trail and also make use of the community park field.
+THE NEIGHBORHOODS WEST BROADWAY NEIGHBORHOOD A TOWN CENTER West Broadway Square can be a center of activity for the entire Mullan area.
+Building off of the existing neighborhoods and activity at the future Veterans Hospital this area can provide restaurants, a corner store, and other neighborhood commercial activities without the need to travel to the much busier Reserve Street or even farther afield. - Veterans Hospital is in development adjacent to the BUILD extension of Mary Jane Boulevard. - New apartments between West Broadway and Mary Jane Boulevard. - 3 North Creek Community Park includes a trail head and community fields. - A civic building, such as a school or community center, can visually terminate the Grant School Trail and also make use of the community park field.

-FLYNN SQUARE NEIGHBORHOOD

-The Flynn Square Neighborhood straddles England Boulevard, one of the BUILD Grant connections and is bounded by Flynn Road to the east, George Elmer Trail to the west, Dougherty Ranch to the north, and the Community Farm / CSA to the south.
+2 FLYNN SQUARE NEIGHBORHOOD The Flynn Square Neighborhood straddles England Boulevard, one of the BUILD Grant connections and is bounded by Flynn Road to the east, George Elmer Trail to the west, Dougherty Ranch to the north, and the Community Farm / CSA to the south.
 At the center of this neighborhood is Flynn Square, a small community park.

-- The Flynn Square neighborhood abuts the airport property and lies partially under the flight path.
-Density in this neighborhood should remain low. - Multiple trails run north and south along Flynn Lane and the park along George Elmer Drive.
+The Flynn Square neighborhood abuts the airport property and lies partially under the flight path.
+Density in this neighborhood should remain low.
+2 Multiple trails run north and south along Flynn Lane and the park along George Elmer Drive.
 Another trail runs from Flynn Square to the Community Farm.

-WEST BROADWAY SQUARE

-The new main center of the community.
+WEST BROADWAY SQUARE The new main center of the community.